Rowan On: a new way to experience Rowan University

 A big first season

-Season One of Rowan On features six episodes, each filmed on location across campus and the region.
-Scenes include the Edelman Fossil Park & Museum, Bonesaw Brewery in Glassboro, the Chamberlain Student Center and Business Hall, spaces where Rowan’s hands-on culture is on full display.
+Season One features six episodes, each filmed on campus or nearby including scenes at the Edelman Fossil Park & Museum, Bonesaw Brewery in Glassboro, the Chamberlain Student Center and Business Hall.

 Season One guests include: